vikingeducation/prep_basics/test-yourself-answers.md

 Ability to think quickly and problem solve - Figuring out a soluition to a problem construct on your feet and easily is a hallmark of a great developer
-Persistence - The developer world is fraught with obstacles and setbacks, but persistence will pave the way to success *Contributed by [Dondi Fusco](https://github.com/dondi2112)*
+Persistence - The developer world is fraught with obstacles and setbacks, but persistence will pave the way to success *Contributed by [Dondi Fusco](https://github.com/dondi2112)* Communication skills-To solve problems within a team framework, or even to get help on your own projects, being able to effectively communicate issues is vital.
+*Contributed by [Joel Rose]

 #### What do companies look for in a junior web developer?